Explain The Role Of The Family In Mexican Culture.

 Indigenous Mexican Families

 Indigenous Mexican families are the oldest type of family in Mexico.
-They descend from the ancient Aztec and Maya civilizations, which flourished more than two thousand years ago.
+They descend from the ancient Aztec and Maya civilizations, which flourished over two thousand years ago.
 These families were among the first to migrate to Spanish colonies in the 16th century.
 Over time, indigenous Mexican families settled in different regions of Mexico, varying in size and structure.

 Some remained in their traditional rural communities, while others moved to urban areas or other parts of the country.
-Through their long history as a nation, indigenous Mexican families have retained their cultural identity and thrived as a vital part of society.
+Through their long history as a nation, indigenous Mexican family culture families have retained their cultural identity and thrived as a vital part of society.

 Catholic Influences On Mexican Family

 This system reflects the Catholic Church’s teachings on family structure and social roles.
-The Mexican family is also known for its high level of gender equality, with mothers and fathers sharing household chores and responsibilities equally.
+The Mexican family is also popular for its high level of gender equality, with mothers and fathers sharing household chores and responsibilities equally.

 The Traditional Mexican Family